SeanDarsie/libft/README.md

 # libft
+The first project that every student that attends the 42 coding school must complete either in Paris or Silicon Valley.
 Library of useful functions written in C

 This library contains many of the functions provided by the string.h and a some extra that are not found there.